Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

   jetstack/cert-manager
 ```

-2. Create a `ClusterIssuer`, these details are required by `cert-manager` to automatically generate a certificate request which is fulfilled by the issuer (`Lets Encrypt`).  `Let’s Encrypt` uses the ACME protocol to verify that you control a given domain name and to issue you a certificate

-> [!NOTE]
+2. Create a `ClusterIssuer` resource, this is required by `cert-manager` to represent the `Lets Encrypt` certificate authority where the signed certificates will be obtained.

-> This `ClusterIssuer` will instruct `cert-manager` to issue certificates using the `Lets Encrypt` staging environment used for testing (the root certificate not present in browser/client trust stores).
+By using the non-namespaced `ClusterIssuer` resource, cert-manager will issue certificates that can be consumed from multiple namespaces.  `Let’s Encrypt` uses the ACME protocol to verify that you control a given domain name and to issue you a certificate.
+More details on configuring cert-manager Issuer properties [here](https://docs.cert-manager.io/en/latest/tasks/issuers/index.html).
+This `ClusterIssuer` will instruct `cert-manager` to issue certificates using the `Lets Encrypt` staging environment used for testing (the root certificate not present in browser/client trust stores).

-IMPORTANT!
-Update `<YOUR.EMAIL@ADDRESS>` in the yaml below, save the file & apply to your cluster using ```kubectl apply -f issuer-letsencrypt-staging.yaml```
+> **_IMPORTANT:_**   Update `<YOUR.EMAIL@ADDRESS>` in the yaml below, save the file & apply to your cluster using ```kubectl apply -f issuer-letsencrypt-staging.yaml```

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1